SwanseaUniversityMedical/concept-library/README.md

 - `-fp` | `--file-path` → [Defauts to `/root/deploy_DEV_DEMO_DT`] This determines the root path of your environment variable text file (see below) and where the Github repo will be cloned
 - `-fg` | `--foreground` → [Defauts to `false`] This determines whether the containers will be built in the foreground or the background - building in the foreground is only necessary if you would like to examine the build process
-- `-np` | `--no-pull` → [Defauts to `true`] Whether to pull the branch from the Git repository - can be used to avoid re-pulling branch if you are making changes to external factors, e.g. the environment variables
+- `-nd` | `--no-pull` → [Defauts to `true`] Whether to pull the branch from the Git repository - can be used to avoid re-pulling branch if you are making changes to external factors, e.g. the environment variables
 - `-nc` | `--no-clean` → [Defauts to `true`] Whether to clean unused docker containers/images/networks/volumes/build caches after building the current image
-- `-p` | `--prune` → [Defauts to `false`] Whether to prune the unused docker data before building the current image
+- `-np` | `--no-prune` → [Defauts to `true`] Whether to prune the unused docker data before building the current image
 - `-e` | `--env` → [Defauts to `env_vars-RO.txt`] The name of the environment variables text file - see below for more details
 - `-f` | `--file` → [Defauts to `docker-compose.prod.yaml`] The name of the docker-compose file you would like to deploy
 - `-n` | `--name` → [Defauts to `cllro_dev`] The name of the docker container